-Cannabis legalization: What the new laws mean for drivers
+Cannabis legalization: What the laws mean for drivers

-With the legalization of recreational cannabis, new federal laws under the Criminal Code are now in place to address drug-impaired driving.
+With the legalization of recreational cannabis, federal laws under the Criminal Code are in place to address drug-impaired driving.
 The Government of B.C. has established tough provincial sanctions to help keep drug-affected drivers off our roads.

 If you’re convicted of drug-impaired driving, it will cost you.